turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/ruby_project_etiquette.md

 ##### Why do we prefer `require`?

 It tends to be more common within the community.
-Programmers get workedup about weird things and sometimes it's best to just go with the flow require tends to behave more consistently in complex scenarios and project structures. require is also what we'll use for external gems and libraries.
-This is because... require is designed to cooperate with ruby's $LOAD_PATH
+Programmers get workedup about weird things and sometimes it's best to just go with the flow

 ##### `require` vs. `require_relative`
-The guideline above is _most valuable_ for you to know.
-If you want to understand more about _how_ `require` and `require_relative` work, here's a quick overview.
+Here's a quick overview of _how_ `require` and `require_relative` work.

-1. `require_relative` attempts to require a second file using a path *relative to* the file that is requiring it.
+`require_relative` attempts to require a second file using a path *relative to* the file that is requiring it.
+* Does NOT matter where you run the test from (searches for path relative to the file the requirement is in)
+* As directory structure gets more complex, navigating relative to the file you require come can become convoluted (`require_relative '../../../lib/enigma'`).

-2. `require` attempts to require a second file *relative to* the place from which the first file is **being run** -- that is, relative to whatever place you are sitting when you type `ruby file_one.rb`
+`require` attempts to require a second file *relative to* the place from which the first file is **being run** -- that is, relative to whatever place you are sitting when you type `ruby file_one.rb`

-Because of point #2, if you don't run your files from a consistent place in the project structure, it's difficult to set up require statements that will work consistently.
+* DOES matter where you run the test from
+* Rails assumes we're running from the main project directory.
+* require tends to behave more consistently in complex scenarios and project structures (`require './lib/enigma'`)
+* require is also what we'll use for external gems and libraries.
+This is because...
+* require is designed to cooperate with ruby's $LOAD_PATH

 ##### Check for Understanding
 What is the difference between the `../` and the `./` path prefix?
 Which works better with `require` and how does that make your file requirement more resilient?